rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ######(*) A USB cable is required for initial application deployment; RhoStudio does not support deployment over Wi-Fi.

 ##1- Modify the build.yml
 This section contains detailed instructions for configuring Live Update on a development host.
-It follows the same sequence as the Quick Setup above, but uses a different numbering scheme.
+It follows the same general sequence as the Quick Setup above.

 Live Update works only on apps built with the RhoElements option box checked (as below).
 To confirm that your app is compatible, check for the line **app_type: "rhoelements"** in its `build.yml` file (as in the image that follows, below).